-BlackBerry KEYOne packs a rather unusual (but supremely sharp) screen
+BlackBerry KEYOne packs an unusual (but supremely sharp) screen

 One impact of these unusual dimensions is that movies will be presented with a big, fat black bar above and below the letterbox picture.
 However, the KEYOne’s 1620x1080 resolution (which gives 434 pixels-per-inch) means you’ll enjoy some super-crisp visuals, making the most of any high-def content you watch.